 Since 2016 Juliet has been a First Soloist with Ballet Vlaanderen, where she has had new creations made for her by Édouard Lock in The Heart of August and The Heart of August ... continued and Sidi Larbi Cherkaoui in his Requiem.
 Other leading roles include the title role in Akram Khan’s Giselle, in William Forsythe's Approximate Sonata and Workwithinwork, Pina Bausch's Café Müller, as Marguerite in Jean-Christophe Maillot's Faust, as Queen Fabiola in Jeroen Verbruggen's Ma Mére L'Oye, in Sidi Larbi Cherkaoui's Firebird, Memento Mori, Exhibition and Fall, and as the Snow Queen in Demis Volpi's Nutcracker.
 In 2017 she has danced as Guest Artist with Dutch National Ballet, in Remi Wortmeyer's new creation, Passing Shadows.

 In 2010 Juliet was awarded the Khitercs Travelling Scholarship, which she used to broaden her development at The Royal Ballet, San Francisco Ballet, Dutch National Ballet and Ballet Vlaanderen.
 She also utilised the opportunity to further her understanding of her mother's culture, spending time in Indonesia learning her grandmother's art of Javanese classical dance with renowned master teacher Bu Rusini, and taking tuition with famed actor Adi Kurdi in the acting and theatre techniques pioneered by Juliet's uncle, seminal poet, playwright, actor and activist W.S.
 Rendra.

-Other accolades include nominations for Most Outstanding Female Dancer in Dance Europe’s Critics Survey 2018 (Édouard Lock’s The Heart of August … continued), Most Outstanding Performance by a Female Dancer (Re-make by Melanie Lane) and Outstanding Achievement in Dance on Film (Letting Blood) in the 2017 Australian Dance Awards, Telstra Ballet Dancer Award 2009, and being named as Dancer to Watch 2008, 2011 and 2012 in Dance Australia’s Critics’ Survey.
+Other accolades include nominations for Most Outstanding Female Dancer in Dance Europe’s Critics Survey 2018 (Édouard Lock’s The Heart of August … continued), Most Outstanding Performance by a Female Dancer (Re-make by Melanie Lane), and Outstanding Achievement in Dance on Film (Letting Blood) in the 2017 Australian Dance Awards, Telstra Ballet Dancer Award 2009, and being named as Dancer to Watch 2008, 2011 and 2012 in Dance Australia’s Critics’ Survey.

 Juliet is also a writer, having been a regular contributor for Dance Tabs, MDM Dancewear's website and The Australian Ballet's blog Behind Ballet.
 She has written for other publications since, including Vogue Australia, Dance International and Gourmet Traveller magazines.